s-mkokor/MeshRaDs-crazyflie-firmware/README.md

 This project contains a modified version of the Crazyflie Frimware.
 See below for the original firmware provided by Bitcraze

+The following branches are currently used:
+* `measurment` --> contains a working firmware that can be used for RSSI measurments.
+Has no real Payload
+* `P2P_dev` --> experimental firmware that tried to send its position in the payload !!!
+Not Working !!!

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)